 For the window, I cut a hole a little smaller than the size I wanted it to be.
 I then used my surger to finish the edges, and turned the surged edges under and sewed them in place.
 (Shown below)

 I cut out the dog and hydrant using my Cricut.
 For the dalmatian I used the Create a Critter cartridge, and for the Dalmatian I used the Paper Pups cartridge to cut it out.

 I cut the tools out of plain paper using the Boys Will Be Boys cartridge on my Cricut, and used it as a pattern to cut out the felt.
 I used 2 layers of each color of felt, and sewed around the edges using my sewing machine.
 The tools were easy - I did both in under a half hour.

-I used felt to cut out a tool box, and sewed that to the tent door around the sides and bottom, leaving the top open.
+I used felt to cut out a tool box and sewed it in place where I wanted it on the tent, leaving the top open.
 I used my Cricut to cut the word "TOOLS" out using red fabric which I had ironed to HeatnBond.
-I peeled off the back of the cut out letters, and ironed them into place.
+I ironed the letters in place.

 I had to free-hand the truck body pattern while looking at the truck on the Boys Will Be Boys cartridge on my Cricut since it was too big for my Cricut to do.
 I did cut the rest out with my Boys Will Be Boys cartridge on my Cricut, using the HeatnBond technique I described above.

 I went and got free hats from Firehouse Subs, and put Velcro on each one.
 I also put velcro on the tent wall so the hats are removable and the kids can wear them while they play.

 To do the turnouts and boots, I used my Cricut to cut them out using the Everyday Paper Dolls cartridge.

 Once all 4 sides were complete I ironed them all one last time before I put the tent together.